niebert/DisApp/README.md

 # DisApp
 ## Introduction ##
-Disease App - Demo of Features for Crowd Sourcing and Spatial Risk Assessment, with and basic Fuzzy-Logic Feedback system, that allows client-side analysis of questionnaire for individual responsess.
+Disease App - Demo of Features for Crowd Sourcing and Spatial Risk Assessment, with and basic Fuzzy-Logic Feedback system, that allows client-side analysis of questionnaire for individual responses.
 * Sources are in HTML/Javascript so that **Desktop**, **Mobile Phone** and **Web-Apps** can be created from the same code base.
 * **Mobile Device Apps:** Compiler [Intel XDK](https://software.intel.com/en-us/xdk/videos/intel-xdk-app-designer) (Android, iOS, ...)
 Apps, [Cordova](https://www.tutorialspoint.com/cordova/), ...
 * **Desktop Application:** with [Electron](http://electron.atom.io/)